etiennebert/forest_club/3_CGE/Game_theory_2024/README_CGE.md

 ```

 ### Calculating the Deforestation Coefficient
-Inside the file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, using the following tabs:
+Within `Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx`, the following tabs:

 - Additional_LU_and_deforestation
 - Land_Cover

-It is possbile to calculate the deforestation coefficient as described in the main manuscript (Equation 11).
+are used to calculate the deforestation coefficient as described in the main manuscript (Equation 11).

-*(Reminder: this coefficient represents the fraction of agricultural land expansion attributable to deforestation in each AEZ for each crop, see SI 5.2 for additional details)*.
+*(Note: this coefficient represents the fraction of agricultural land expansion attributable to deforestation in each AEZ for each crop, see SI 5.2 for additional details)*.

-The calcualtion of those deforestation coefficents is perfomred in the same Excel file ( Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx) tab **Additional_LU_and_deforestation**, column G
+The calcualtion itself is perfomred in `Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx,` tab **Additional_LU_and_deforestation**, column G.
+Last:
 **Sheet 3** in this workbook summarizes the computed deforestation coefficients.
 **Sheet 4** applies those deforestation coefficients to the initial GTAP land areas to calculate deforestation intensity by country and sector (columns BM to BU of this tab).

 ### Computing Tariffs for Deforestation-Linked Exports
 As described in SI, Section 6.2, initial tariffs are first computed to reduce each producer country’s exports by the share of production linked to deforestation.

-The shocks and swap used for those tariffs are calcuated in the Excel file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_GlobalTarf_qxw.
+The shocks and swap used for those tariffs are calcuated in the Excel file `Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx`, tab Shocks_GlobalTarf_qxw.
-Then, the evaluation of those tariffs is done via an initial GTAP AEZ simulation located within the folder: 3. runGTAP375\5.
-Tariff_SIM\NATFEB\
+Then, the evaluation of those tariffs is done via an initial GTAP AEZ simulation located within the folder: `3. runGTAP375\5.
+Tariff_SIM\NATFEB\`
-The parameters of this initial simualtion can be found in the sub-folder 3. runGTAP375\5.
-Tariff_SIM\NATFEB\Savesims, file qxwGlobT.cmf (notivabely, the swap and shocks values align with the ones in the Excel file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_GlobalTarf_qxw).
+The parameters of this initial simualtion can be found in the sub-folder `3. runGTAP375\5.
+Tariff_SIM\NATFEB\Savesims`, file qxwGlobT.cmf (notivabely, the swap and shocks values align with the ones in the Excel file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_GlobalTarf_qxw).

 The results of this initial specific simulation can be found 3. runGTAP375\5.
 Tariff_SIM\NATFEB\Savesims, file qxwGlobT.sl4.
 They and have been copied and stored stored in the file Database_Forest_Intensity_GTAPAEZ_shocks_final.xlsx, tab Shocks_tmf_f